SohamXYZDev/DiscordSelfbotCopyPaste/README.md

 ## Features

 - 🔄 **Message Mirroring**: Automatically forwards messages from monitored channels to your server
-- 🖼️ **Image Processing**: Removes blue-dominant watermarks from images and replaces them with your own watermark
+- 🖼️ **Image Processing**: Removes configurable-color watermarks from images and replaces them with your own watermark
+- 🎨 **Configurable Watermark Detection**: Specify any RGB color to detect and remove
 - 📎 **Attachment Support**: Processes image attachments and embeds
 - ✏️ **Edit Tracking**: Monitors message edits and updates mirrored messages
 - 🎭 **Custom Branding**: Replaces watermarks with your own branding